CommunityHoneyNetwork/chn-docs/docs/index.md

 ## Simple deployments for your platform

 CHN aims to make deployment of honeypots and honeypot management tools easy and flexible.
-The default deployment method uses Docker Compose and Docker to deploy with a few simple commands.
-Want to jump right in an get started?
+The default deployment method uses Docker Compose and Docker to deploy with a few simple commands .
+Want to jump right in and get started?
 Deploy a honeypot management server and sample honeypot in minutes with the [CHN Server Install](serverinstall.md).

 ## Getting the correct versions